 About Rebecca Ketchum - E-RYT 500

-Group Classes: Structured around sthira (steadiness) and sukha (ease), Rebecca's mindfully aligned vinyasa classes include elements of her extensive background in Iyengar, Ashtanga, dance, and Kundalini.
-Her classes are known to leave students full of new information yet clear-headed, light yet grounded, strong yet nimble.
-She teaches group classes at all three locations of KULA YOGA PROJECT in NYC.
+Group Classes: Structured around sthira (steadiness) and sukha (ease), my classes include elements of my background in Iyengar, Ashtanga, dance, and Kundalini.
+I try leave students full of new information yet clear-headed, light yet grounded, strong yet nimble.

-Therapeutics and Privates: Rebecca helps create and maintain holistic health and wellness programs along with a team of physical & manual therapists, and acupuncturists at Kima Center for Physiotherapy and Wellness.
-She also works with private clients to help them live a more peaceful, pain-free life through therapeutic yoga in their homes or in her studio in Brooklyn.
+Therapeutics and Privates: I help create and maintain holistic health and wellness programs along with a team of physical & manual therapists, and acupuncturists at Kima Center for Physiotherapy and Wellness.
+I also work with private clients to help them live a more peaceful, pain-free life through therapeutic yoga in their homes or in my studio in Brooklyn.

-Teacher Trainings: She is on the YTT faculty at House of Jai Yoga, Kula Yoga Project, Loom Yoga Center, Sacred Fig, and Crane Yoga School.
-Sharing what continually intrigues her about this complex practice with others nurtures and sustains her.
-She loves nothing more than guiding others to become graceful, intelligent, and humble teachers.
-She travels around the world leading retreats and workshops on anything from the spine to inversions to pranayama.
-Keep an eye on her Events and Retreats page for upcoming retreats and workshops.
+Teacher Trainings & Retreats: I'm on the YTT faculty at House of Jai Yoga, Kula Yoga Project, Loom Yoga Center, Sacred Fig, and Crane Yoga School.
+Hashing out the nuances of yoga with others who wish to become teachers nurtures and sustains me.
+I travel around the world leading retreats, trainings, and workshops on anything from the spine to inversions to pranayama.
+Keep an eye on my Events and Retreats page for upcoming retreats and workshops.

 My movement background:

 THE BREATHING PROJECT: Embodied Anatomy & Kinesiology w/Amy Matthews

 KULA: Art of Teaching Kula Style - Advanced Teacher Training w/Schulyer Grant

 GOUCHER COLLEGE: Dance, B.A.